Titanomyrma: T. simillima

 Titanomyrma simillima, as with T. gigantea, are also only known from the Messel Formation, and is slightly smaller in size then the coeval species.

 T. lubei

 The Titanomyrma lubei holotype was discovered by Louis Lube at DMNS locality 784, the Farson Fish Beds, in Sweetwater County, Wyoming, USA.
 The site works Early Eocene lake sediments of the Green River Formations Laney Member.

 After discovery, Lube donated the fossil to the collections of the Denver Museum of Nature and Science where it was noticed by paleoentomologist Bruce Archibald and (then) museum chief curator Kirk R. Johnson while they were going through storage drawers.
-The holotype is of a queen ant comparable in size to rufus hummingbirds, but no workers have been found.
+The holotype is of a queen ant comparable in size to a rufous hummingbird, but no workers have been found.
 The specific epithet of the new species is formed from the surname of the collector of the holotype, Louis Lube., and was the first member of the genus known from North America.